 Before ordering, look at the restaurant's nutrition facts so you can choose healthy options.
 You can find this information on the restaurant's website, mobile app or on their in-store menu.
 Don’t have time to check?
 Your best bet is to look for words like grilled, baked, broiled and roasted, and words that indicate a small size, like single or junior.
 Skip words like fried, crispy and crunchy, and words that indicate a large size, like double.

 Fast food companies make money from upsizing meals when we should be right-sizing them.
 Try trimming down a double cheeseburger, large fry and large soda to a single cheeseburger with small fries and a cup of water.
 Or, get one order of French fries and share them as a family.

 Say “no, thank you” to the soda, juice, lemonade or smoothies.
 These drinks are loaded with sugar.
 In fact, even a small smoothie can pack 10 teaspoons of sugar!
-Stick with water or low-fat milk instead.
+Stick with water or plain, low-fat milk instead.

 As a parent, you’re a role model.
 If your children see you order fries, but you only allow them fruit, you're sending a mixed message.
 Be the change you want to see in your children.
 If you want your kids to eat better, eat better with them.